My Life in Rugby: Paul Hull – former England and Bristol full-back

 I played 289 first team games for the club and then served as academy manager, assistant coach, head coach and most recently chief scout, so you could say that the club has a special place in my heart.

-My Bristol break came after they saw me play as a guest for Cheltenham Colts against Bristol Colts at the Mem and invited me to play for the United at Nottingham.
+My Bristol break came after they saw me play as a for Cheltenham Colts against Bristol Colts at the Mem and invited me to play for the United at Nottingham.

 There was a party-like atmosphere with it being the last game of the season and the fact that we won well, meant everyone was in good spirits.
 For me it just felt like a better fit than Bath, who I’d previously trained with.